Leavend/SMI-TPB-ITK/README.md

 -   **Enrollment Management:** Handle student enrollment for courses, including adding and dropping courses.
 -   **Attendance Tracking:** Record and monitor student attendance for each course session.
 -   **Grading System:** Manage and record grades for students, ensuring a streamlined process for grade submission and tracking.
--   **Notifications:** Send notifications to students and instructors regarding course updates, schedule changes, and important announcements.
 -   **Reporting:** Generate reports on course performance, enrollment statistics, and other key metrics to support administrative decision-making.

 ### Objectives